qmk/qmk_firmware/keyboards/kopibeng/xt8x/readme.md

 ## Bootloader

-* Physical reset button: Press the RESET switch on bottom side of PCB.
+* Physical reset button: Press the RESET switch on top side of PCB.
 * Bootmagic reset: Unplug keyboard, hold down ESC key and plug in the keyboard.
 * Keycode reset: Press the RESET keycode (default: MO(1) + R keys) in layout if available.